n-grace-henry/MS-Thesis/README.md

 data.csv -> same as the all.data.csv file except I removed the run on 2/7/24 that I think was wrong.
 This run looked pretty bad and I believe it was because the source blew and there might have also been a leak in the system.
 It gave some crazy high values and I think it is safer to remove this run entirely.

 data_full.csv -> raw data has been drift corrected but not consolidated.
 All data in this sheet including AAs and duplicates and replicates.

+mass_correct_full.csv -> mass corrected data (only has GLU and PHE signatures).
+Has been consolidated from triplicate but duplicates and replicates have not been removed.